github/docs/content/developers/overview/managing-deploy-keys.md

 Host github.com-repo-1
         Hostname github.com
         IdentityFile=/home/user/.ssh/repo-1_deploy_key

-Host github.com-repo-2
-        Hostname github.com
-        IdentityFile=/home/user/.ssh/repo-2_deploy_key
 ```

-###### Example Usage
+* `Host github.com-repo-0` - The repository's alias.
+* `Hostname github.com` - Configures the alias to use the {% data variables.product.product_name %} server.
+* `IdentityFile=/home/user/.ssh/repo-0_deploy_key` - assigns a private key to the alias.

-To clone a repository with a unique Deploy Key, use the the alias as defined in the `~/.ssh/config`:
+With these entries, you can then use the alias to clone a repository with a unique Deploy Key.
+For example:

 ```
 git clone git@github.com-repo-1:github-user/repo-1.git